Some Wonderful Wintertime West Sussex Worths

 If rain is forecast wear a coat, and if serious rain is, waterproof trousers.
 Consider wearing gaiters too.
 Avoid wearing jeans as they become heavy and chafing when wet.

 If the weather is cold, bring a hat, scarf and gloves as appropriate and employ layering with a base layer, secondary layer, fleece and coat, perhaps insulated.
+If you are using public transport, there will likely be a lot of standing around in the cold.

 Food & drink